Solutions

 To learn how to use Fleet's maintenance windows, head to this article.

-Note that a policy is "newly failing" if a host updated its response from "no response" to "failing" or from "passing" to "failing."
+For webhooks and tickets, automations are only triggered when a policy is newly failing.
+A policy is "newly failing" if a host updated its response from no response to "fail" or from "pass" to "fail."

-Fleet checks whether to trigger policy automations once per day by default.
+Fleet checks whether to trigger webhooks or tickets once per day by default.

 For webhooks, if a policy is newly failing on more than one host during the same period, a separate webhook request is triggered for each host by default.